What is Short Term Disability Insurance? Here’s What Qualifies & How it Works

 How Long Does Short Term Disability Provide Income Replacement?

 STD provides income replacement for up to a period of 17 or 26 weeks.
-Employees still unable to return to work at the end of the STD period may be eligible to transition to Long Term Disability if they are covered for this benefit.
+Employees still unable to return to work at the end of the STD period may be eligible to transition to Long Term Disability (LTD) Insurance if they are covered for this benefit.

 Short Term vs. Long Term Disability Insurance